ZoneMinder/mlapi/README.md

 Running
 ========

 Before you run, you need to create at least one user.
-Use `python3 mlapi_adduser.py` for that
+Use `python3 mlapi_dbuser.py` for that.
+Do a `python3 mlapi_dbuser.py --help` for options.

 Server: Manually
 ------------------